-Transaction Management: ACID properties, Serializability and concurrency control, Lock based concurrency control(2PL,Deadlock) Time Stamping Methods, Database Recovery Management
+Transaction Management: ACID properties, Serializability and concurrency control, Lock based concerny and matter of made and a serializability and concurrency control, Lock based concerny and matter of made and management

 Overview and History of NoSQL Databases, Definition of the Four Types of NoSQL Database, The Value of Relational Databases, Getting at Persistent Data, Concurrency, Integration, The Emergence of NoSQL.
 Comparison of relational databases to new NoSQL stores, MongoDB, Cassandra, HBASE, Neo4j use and deployment, Application, RDBMS approach, Challenges NoSQL approach, Key-Value and Document Data Models, Column-Family Stores, Aggregate-Oriented Databases.
-Replication and sharding, MapReduce on databases.
+Replication and sharding, MapReduce on databases